seanauff/node-red-torque/README.md

 * Expose your Node-RED HTTP endpoint to the internet, using port forwarding/reverse proxy (Not recommended).

 * Use a VPN to create a secure connection to the network that has your server.
-I use Wireguard for this, but that setup is otuside the scope of this documentation.
+I use [Wireguard](https://www.wireguard.com/) for this, but that set up is outside the scope of this documentation.